 "What makes turmeric so special and beneficial to human health is the presence of a chemical compound known as curcumin," noted Dr. Ashutosh Gautam, Clinical Operations and Coordination Manager at Baidyanath.
 But how does adding turmeric in milk help?
 "It is because curcumin has the ability to get absorbed in the fat and tissues of our body and that is how it benefits the body.
 Milk becomes a smooth medium through which curcumin travels better and speedier to those fats and tissues facilitating its better absorption," clarified Dr. Gautam.

-So why exactly should you add turmeric milk to your regular diet?
+So why exactly should you add turmeric milk or Haldi Doodh to your regular diet?
 Dr. Gautam suggests five top reasons to add a pinch of this golden spice in your daily glass of milk.

-- Turmeric milk fastens the recovery from an injury.
-Most people have is especially after a physical trauma, sickness or surgery to speed up the healing.
+2. Turmeric milk fastens the recovery from an injury.
+Most people drink haldi doodh after a physical trauma, sickness or surgery to speed up the healing.

-- It also helps with fighting skin infections, disorders and allergies
+5. It also helps with fighting skin infections, disorders and allergies.

 Most people believe that having turmeric milk has no efficacy if it isn't teamed with a pinch of black pepper.
 Dr. Gautam explains this connection stating that, "Long pepper or black pepper both have a compound called piperine which heightens or enhances the viability and power of curcumin present in turmeric.
 It further helps the absorption of curcumin in the body."
 Having turmeric milk along with black pepper is like getting a double whammy - in a good way!
 Piperine is facilitates the absorption of antibiotics by the body and also induces anti-inflammatory action, hence it is best to add a pinch in your glass of turmeric milk.